microsoft/clrmd/Documentation/TypesAndFields.md

 ## "Free" objects

 When enumerating the heap, you will notice a lot of "Free objects".
-These are denoted by the `GCHeapType.IsFree` property.
+These are denoted by the `ClrType.IsFree` property.

 Free objects are not real objects in the strictest sense.
 They are actually markers placed by the GC to denote free space on the heap.
 Free objects have no